-Curriculum evaluation models that come from an humanistic approach see evaluation as more qualitative than scientific models.
+Curriculum evaluation models that come from a humanistic approach see evaluation as more qualitative than scientific models.
 Humanistic evaluators believe that the process of assessing curriculum is too complex and messy to rely so heavily on quantitative methods.
-There should be less numbers and more written descriptions The purpose is not to answer questions completely but to add to the conversation by exposing additional questions.
+There should be fewer numbers and more written descriptions The purpose is not to answer questions completely but to add to the conversation by exposing additional questions.

 One example of an evaluation model that adheres to the principles of humanistic approaches is Eisner’s Criticism Model.

 Eisner’s Criticism Model is used for evaluating a new curriculum and not necessarily to examine a curriculum that is established.
 This model has four steps as follows